gobikrishnan-s3141/hackbio-cancer-internship/stage1_report.md

 230 samples were collected from adenocarcinoma patients with all major histologic forms of the cancer represented.
 DNA and RNA were extracted using the Allprep kit and whole-exome sequencing (WES) was performed on tumour and germline DNA.
 Consensus clustering approaches were used to analyse mRNA, miRNA and methylation subtypes (Collisson et al., 2014).

 ## Key findings
-- Higher frequency of somatic mutations were observed, with a mean of 8.9 mutations per megabase and among them 18 genes were statistically significantly (RIT1 activating mutations and MGA loss-of-function mutations).
+- Higher frequency of somatic mutations were observed, with a mean of 8.9 mutations per megabase.
+18 genes were statistically significantly mutated (RIT1 activating mutations and MGA loss-of-function mutations).
 - Mutations in EGFR were more frequent in female patients, while RBM10 mutations were more common in males.
 - KRAS mutations were more prevalent in smokers, while EGFR mutations were enriched in non-smokers, with distinct mutation patterns observed between these groups.
 - Aberrations in NF1, MET, ERBB2 and RIT1 occurred in 13% of cases and were enriched in samples lacking an activated oncogene, suggesting a potential driver role.